Support Us Button Widget

 Table of Contents

-As Blue Grass Trust (BGT) approaches 70 years of education, advocacy, and historic preservation in the Central Kentucky area, it’s celebrating by taking a look back.
-And so are we.
+This year Blue Grass Trust (BGT) is celebrating 70 years of education, advocacy, and historic preservation in the Central Kentucky area.

 Today, we’re sharing our conversation with BGT Executive Director Jonathan Coleman to learn a little bit more about the group behind those famous bronze signs adorning historical places.